 It's a bit of a doozy.
 Microsoft's system requirements for installing Windows 11 include a 1-GHz, dual-core CPU, 4GB of RAM, 64GB of storage, TPM 2.0, graphics that work with DirectX 12 and a 720p display that is greater than 9 inches diagonally.

 In theory, that's pretty easy.
-But Microsoft is only supporting certain processors from AMD, Intel and Qualcomm.
+But Microsoft is only supporting certain processors from AMD (opens in new tab), Intel (opens in new tab)and Qualcomm (opens in new tab).
 If you have AMD's first-gen Ryzen processors or anything earlier than some of Intel's 7th Gen CPUs, you'll likely be out of luck.

 "Installing Windows 11 on a device that does not meet Windows 11 minimum system requirements is not recommended," John Cable, vice president of Windows servicing and delivery, told Tom's Hardware in a statement.
 "If a customer installs Windows 11 on a device that does not meet Windows 11 minimum system requirements, the device might malfunction due to compatibility or other issues.
 Devices where Windows 11 is installed that do not meet these system requirements will no longer be guaranteed to receive updates, including but not limited to security updates."